 This family-owned pumpkin farm is the ideal place for kids to roam the fields to pick the perfect pumpkin.
 There’s also gem mining, pig races, a tractor garden, a petting farm, pony rides and train rides to round out the fun!
-All activities have a fee which you can find here.
+Tickets for these attractions are $1 each.

 Note: There's a $2 entry fee to enter the Pumpkin Farm for all visitors over age 2.

 Hours: Opening day: Sep.
 28th; Open daily, 9 a.m. – 8 p.m.

 Pumpkin Station: National City

 Located at Plaza Bonita in National City, this pumpkin spot includes a mini slide, car ride, train jumpie, ferris wheel, play center and more.
 There’s also a train ride and a petting zoo.
 Print a free train ride coupon here.

 3030 Plaza Bonita Rd.

 National City, CA

 Hours: Sep.
 27th-Oct 31st; Mon.-Fri..
 1-9 p.m.; Sat .
 11 a.m.–10 p.m.